aws-powertools/powertools-lambda-python/docs/quickstart.md

     ```

 Thanks to the help of powertools tracer we have much cleaner code right now.
-To make our methods visible in the traces, we added @tracer. capture_method' decorator to the processing methods.
+To make our methods visible in the traces, we added `@tracer.capture_method` decorator to the processing methods.
 We added annotations directly in the code without adding it with the context handler using the `tracer.put_annotation` method.
 Since we added the `@tracer.capture_lambda_handler` decorator for our `lambda_handler`, powertools automatically adds cold start information as an annotation.
 It also automatically adds lambda response as a metadata into trace, so we don't need to worry about it as well.